 - and so on.

 The software part is also called as a USB host controller driver.
-This will be used to loading the correct USB device drivers, and managing the data transfer between the driver and USB host controller.
+This will be used to load the correct USB device drivers, and manage the data transfer between the driver and USB host controller.

 So this USB host controller is doing the initial transaction once the USB device is detected in the system.
-Here Initial transaction means, get the devices vendor id, get the devices product id, device type, etc. Once that is done, then the USB host controller driver will assign the appropriate USB device driver to the device.
+Here Initial transaction means, getting the device’s vendor id, getting the device’s product id, device type, etc. Once that is done, then the USB host controller driver will assign the appropriate USB device driver to the device.

 There are multiple USB host controller interfaces are available.